 If you wish to proceed with requesting a change to your child's allocated school place, you MUST complete a Change of Preference form - see next section.

 Your child will automatically be added to the waiting list for a school you have been refused (providing it was a higher preference than the school you were offered).
-For further information on the operation of waiting lists please refer to the process shown in the Guide for Parents Information Booklet.
+For further information on the operation of waiting lists please refer to the Guide for Parents.

-Full details will be contained in the letter posted to you on the national offer date.
-Further details are available on our School Admissions Appeals page.
+Full details will be contained in the email/letter sent to you on the national offer date.
+Further details are also available on our School Admissions Appeals page.